,h3

 Collecting feedback

 Holding a soft opening can be very expensive, particularly if you’re offering complimentary food.
-While the purpose of a soft opening should never be to make money before you open, you’ll want to know the investment has been well spent.
+While the purpose of a soft opening should never be to make money before you open, you’ll want to know investment has been well spent.

-It’s therefore crucial that you have strategies in place for gathering insight from those dining with you.
+It’s therefore important that you have strategies in place for gathering insight from those dining with you.
 You can combine face-to-face feedback collection with questionnaires and even iPad surveys.
 Don’t forget to gather feedback from your staff too.

 Ask about different aspects of service – wait times, rapport with servers, price points, and décor but make it simple for guests to answer your questions quickly and easily.
 Building goals and debriefing sessions into the start and finish of service will help you to identify challenges as they arise.